Drought Cycle Management

 - Developing capacities to make decisions and plans for risk reduction – mitigate or eliminate the risk

 This Project is about Drought Cycle Management (DCM) in the Loita Maasai Community in Loita Division.
-It is about a community that continues to feel the negative effects of recurring droughts and very harsh dry spells which destabilize their livelihoods and throws them into an unending cycle of poverty.
+This community continues to feel the negative effects of recurring droughts and very harsh dry spells which destabilize their livelihoods and throws them into an unending cycle of poverty.

-The seed of DCM was planted in this community a couple of years ago and its desire now is that it finds a partner to walk with as its seeks to improve skills, acquire new knowledge and influence attitude change as it seeks to build a community resilient to the effects of droughts.
+The seed of DCM desires to finds a partner to walk with as it seeks to improve skills, acquire new knowledge and influence attitude change as it seeks to build a community resilient to the effects of droughts.